 Step 7: The Solution

-I’m saying that the main character always has a leeway to come back into their senses and do what they do best.
+The main character always has a leeway to come back to their senses and do what they do best.
 That’s why we call this the resolution stage.

 This stage is for salvaging the situation and solving the problem once and for all.
 Finally, of course, the hero would have accomplished all their main goals and targets of the play.